Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you dive headfirst into a coding problem, take five deep breaths and sketch out your solution on paper (or a whiteboard, if you're feeling fancy).
-Trust me, it's way cheaper than debugging a tangled mess of code fueled by caffeine and despair.
-Think of it as preventative coding dentistry—avoid the root canal later!
+- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker at 3 AM.
+Future you (and everyone else) will thank you.**

 ---

-### 📅 Last Updated: 2025-02-26 08:22
+### 📅 Last Updated: 2025-02-26 16:21

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!